streambased-io/streambased-demos/cases/8_Fake_Invoice_Scam/README.md

 ### Step 3: Communicate with the AI agent
 Navigate to `localhost:3000`.
 There is a sample query at the top that you may run, though you may run any query you like at the bottom of the screen.

+The example explanation below contains some sample prompts that can be used to uncover the fraud taking place.

 ## Example Investigation:

+In this example we are going to try to track down a Fake Invoice Scam.

+This is a type of phishing attack where the attackers impersonate legitimate suppliers to trick organisations into paying fake invoices.

+We are going to use our AI assistant to catch instances of this fraud occurring in the dataset laid out below.
 ![Database_layout.png](media/Database_layout.png)

 [Example_Investigation.mov](media/Example_Investigation.mov)